basarat/typescript-book/docs/promise.md

 > Simple lesson: Contain all your sync code in a try catch, except when you call the callback.

-Following this simple lesson we have a fully functional async version of `loadJSON` as shown below:
+Following this simple lesson, we have a fully functional async version of `loadJSON` as shown below:

 ```ts
 import fs = require('fs');